-- The Light Box is composed of 4-32 sections of either axial, sagittal, or coronal views. - The user may also define the Slice Interval by selecting a drop-down option between 0.1-20.0 mm or by manually entering a number within that interval on the keyboard.
+• The Light Box is composed of 4-32 sections of either axial, sagittal, or coronal views.

 Volume Render View Features

 The Volume Render Tab shows the patient in three-dimensionally reconstructed views and allows for the exploration of internal structures and never-before-seen views of the patient.